mircerlancerous/cordova-plugin-hce/README.md

 #### Description
 Function `registerCommandCallback` allows your JavaScript code to handle APDU responses from the NFC reader.
 Commands will be sent as Uint8Array to the success callback.
 The success callback is long lived and may be called many times.

-Responses are sent back using `hce.sendResponse`.
+Responses are sent back using `hce.sendHexResponse`.
 Android recommends "...response APDUs must be sent as quickly as possible, given the fact that the user is likely holding his device over an NFC reader when this method is called."
 For more info see [HostApduService.processCommandApdu](http://developer.android.com/reference/android/nfc/cardemulation/HostApduService.html#processCommandApdu(byte[], android.os.Bundle)).

 #### Quick Example